 If you’re writing a memoir, you are the protagonist of your piece, and your experiences will determine your character arc.
-Most likely it will be a positive one, otherwise why would you write your book?
+Most likely it will be a positive one, otherwise, why would you write your book?

-One client shared his story of growing up in an impoverished community which lacked running water and electricity.
+One client shared his story of growing up in an impoverished community that lacked running water and electricity.
 He had a happy childhood, but there were many challenges and a lot of conflict.
 As he grew up, he overcame many obstacles.
 By the end of the book, he found his way to America and became a successful entrepreneur.
 The story is powerful, riveting, and relatable to many.
 Not surprisingly, this book is currently being made into a movie.

 A few tips for a successful character arc

 Any story worth reading will start off with a bang (ie: it will throw the protagonist into a heap of trouble early on).
 Honestly, I always do my best to drop my readers into the deep end of the pool so that they have to tread water to keep up.

 Now, in order to produce this kind of effect on your reader, you need to create conflict throughout your book.
 Your main character needs to struggle and fight his way through whatever circumstance life throws at him.
 Sometimes this conflict can be quiet because perhaps it comes in the form of a disagreement.
 Or it can be splashy, as the beginning of a war or an invasion.
 A story without conflict will become a book that collects dust in a forgotten thrift store.